nuxt/docs/en/api/pages-validate.md

 - **Type:** `Function` or `Async Function`

+`validate` is called every time before navigating to a new route.
+It will be called server-side once (on the first request to the Nuxt app) and client-side when navigating to further routes.
+This method takes the [`context`](/api/context) as an argument.

 ```js
 validate({ params, query, store }) {
   return true // if the params are valid